intisar291/SentimentAnalysis/README.md

 ### **Model & Classification**
->This NLP project is basaed on 3 machine learning models for categorizing  2 x 2  different target labels the sentiments on the chats dataset from SQL validator.
+>This NLP project is basaed on 3 machine learning models for categorizing  2 different target types in binary classification for predicting the sentiments on the chats dataset from SQL validator.
 The main approach is [Bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model), specifically [TF-IDF vectorizer](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

 >>We selected 3 models to run our sentiment analysis:
 - **[Support Vector Machines](https://en.wikipedia.org/wiki/Support_vector_machine)**